New England Clam Chowder

-- 1 teaspoon of salt
+- 1 teaspoon salt

-- 1 teaspoon of lemon pepper
+- 1 teaspoon lemon pepper

-- 2 ½ cups of half & half
+- 2 1/2 cups half & half

 - 3 tablespoons corn starch

-- Oyster crackers for topping (optional)
+- Oyster crackers for topping, optional

 - Clean the leeks well after chopping; sometimes they are sandy.
-In a 4 quart pot, warm the butter and oil over medium heat.
+In a 4-quart pot, warm the butter and oil over medium heat.
 Sauté the leeks and fennel in butter and olive oil until soft, about 5 minutes.